backend-development/backend-development-textbook/source/git_branching.md

 ![background](images/linus-torvalds.jpg)
 photo [cc](http://www.flickr.com/photos/48923114@N00/116787425)

-1. git was invented by linus torvalds, see [this video of a talk by him](http://www.youtube.com/watch?v=4XpnKHJAok8)
-2. is is used to manage the linux kernel
+Git was invented by Linus Torvalds, see [this video of a talk by him](http://www.youtube.com/watch?v=4XpnKHJAok8) to manage the source of the linux kernel and it's many contributors.

-3. git is a distributed vcs
+Git is a **distributed vcs** - it does not depend on one central repository, every repository is created equal.
+You  can transfer code in "both directions".
-4. you can work online and offline
-5. its architecture is not fixed: e.g. move to new central server
+You can work online and offline.
+Its architecture is not fixed: if on server breaks down, you can move to new server without any trouble.

-6. branching and merging is easy
+Branching and merging is easy in git.

-7. all the data is saved in only one directory: .git
-8. integrity of the code: identified by SHA1
+In your local working copy you also have a fully fledged repository: it's stored in one directory: `.git`.

+All the code you check in is identified by SHA1.
+You cannot change the content of a commit after it has been made without the hash breaking!

 ### Why use github.com?